jessety/pm2-installer/README.md

 npm run setup
 ```

 `pm2-installer` will automatically detect the resources required to install without an internet connection and use them.
-Otherwise, it will download them from the npm registry.
+Otherwise, it will attempt to download them from the npm registry.

 ## Removal